 Comprehensive coverage on the other hand, protects you from damaged caused by something other than a collision.
 The types of damage that are covered under comprehensive coverage would include things such as vandalism, fire, theft, natural disaster, and similar non-collision related damage.

-Whether you are a first-time driver or just shopping for a better rate on your current Texas auto insurance policy, Hairston and Associates is here to help you find the policy that meets your exact needs.
+Whether you are a first-time driver or just shopping for a new rate on your current Texas auto insurance policy, Hairston and Associates is here to help you find the policy that meets your unique needs.
 Contact us today for a free quote or you may use our Auto Insurance Tool to get started as well!